 However, it is also one of the most unequal nations in the world and over 50 million Brazilians live in poverty.
 In recent years, the Brazilian government has made drastic cuts to health, education and housing that are affecting the poorest most of all.

 Now, legal protection of human rights and the environment are being further undone while Brazil suffers from the coronavirus crisis.
 The second wave of Covid-19 cases is now outstripping the first wave.
-So far, there have been almost 8.5 million confirmed cases of coronavirus, and over 200,000 people have died from the virus, making it one of the worst affected places in the world.
+So far, there have been almost 8.5 million confirmed cases and over 200,000 deaths.

 What was the situation in Brazil before coronavirus hit?

 Housing and rights to land are key issues in Brazil for the poor and indigenous communities we work with.

 In urban favelas and shanty-towns, we have worked for many years with the local Church, community leaders and volunteers to fight for the right to safe homes for families.
 Having an address means you can get a regular job, send your children to school and access other government support.

 In the Amazon, small-scale farmers and indigenous communities are at risk of losing their land.
 Mining, logging, cattle-ranching and soya production companies constantly invade protected rainforest and there are often violent clashes against the local population.